Xbench / macro checks won't run in Passolo 2018

 I have taken all of the necessary steps to set everything up, including setting up the add-in for Xbench, but whenever I'm done with my translation and I proceed to the macro checks, I get an error message saying "Cannot initialize basic editor."
 On the other hand, the error message for Xbench says "Internal error: Could not get macro result" (screenshots following).

-Error dialog box from Passolo with a warning icon and message 'Cannot initialize the Basic editor.' with an OK button.
+Error dialog box from Passolo with a warning icon and the message 'Cannot initialize the Basic editor.' with an OK button.

-Error dialog box from PAIXbenchAddIn with a warning icon and message 'Internal error: Could not get macro result.' with an OK button.
+Error dialog box from PAIXbenchAddIn with a warning icon and the message 'Internal error: Could not get macro result.' with an OK button.

 Any suggestions?